pearu/pearu.github.io/using_omniscidb_conda.md

 ```

 to activate the conda ``base`` environment.
 This will make ``conda``
-command line tool available that we'll use below for various tasks.
+command line tool available which we'll use below for various tasks.

 ## Create conda environment for running omniscidb server